- Find a Rating

 For more information view the detailed Ratings Definitions

-Covering 129 countries, our 1,400 dedicated analysts conduct their work without financial self-interest in the outcome.
+Covering 129 countries, our nearly 1,400 dedicated analysts conduct their work without financial self-interest in the outcome.
 Learn more

 Our ratings foster the development and smooth functioning of capital markets.
 Capital allows people to start and grow businesses, cities and states to build highways and hospitals, and manufacturers to build factories and create jobs.
 Learn more